 Once all the fruit is coated, let them set up until the candy-coating is hard.
 If you tap on the Tanghulu lightly, it should be firm and sound like a tap or knock on it.
 The outer candy shell will be shiny, clear, and solid, as seen below.

-Enjoy your tanghulu immediately!
+Enjoy homemade tanghulu immediately!
 The fruit will be sweet, sour, juicy, or crunchy based on whichever fresh fruits you used in this recipe.
 The sugar shell will crack as you bite it and be crunchy and sweet.

 The orange slices will be juicy with a burst of orange juice combined with the hard outer sugar shell for an exciting combination.
 First, you get the crunch as you bite into the hardened sugar coating and then a pop of fresh citrus juice.
 I will be honest, this is my favorite of the three, and 2 of my kids agreed.
-This recipe may now be in a tie with FRESH STRAWBERRY MOUSSE PARFAITS, for our favorite berry dessert.

-You can make this tanghulu recipe easily even if you do not have a candy thermometer.
+You can make this recipe easily even if you do not have a candy thermometer.
 You can still make the sugar syrup and bring it to a hard crack stage without a thermometer to read the temperature for you.

 So I bet you are wondering how can you tell when it is at a hard crack stage if I don't have a candy thermometer.
 It is easy to test for the hard crack stage just by using a small clear bowl or glass with cold water in it.
 Cook the syrup as described below, and once it has been in a rolling bubble for about 5 minutes, start testing a drop at a time.

-Add a drop of hot syrup into the cold water, then remove the candy from the water and attempt to bend it.
-If your syrup has reached the hard-crack stage, it will form drops or strands.
 Next, grab the drops or strands and try and bend them.
 If they break and bend a lot, it is brittle and at the hard crack stage, you want.
 If it just bends a bit and is soft or almost chewy, continue going and check again in another minute.

 Why is My Tanghulu Sticky?